erikc5000/deco-mongo/README.md

 ### Mapping operations

-At the lowest level, documents can be mapped through the use of a `Mapper` object.
+At the lowest level, documents can be mapped directly through the use of a `Mapper` object.
+Indeed, this component can be used by itself, giving you greater architectural flexibility.

 ```typescript
 const mapper = new Mapper(DogDocument)